Symposium 2: Inclusivity & Wellbeing: Coastal Communities in a 3°C World

-The event will be made up of three multidisciplinary workshop-style sessions.
+The core of the event is centred on three multidisciplinary, workshop-style sessions.
 Participants are obliged to attend every session to maximise the opportunity to make new contacts and build collaborative relationships.
 Whilst a session may not directly relate to an individual's research area, it is expected that participants who attend do so because they are eager to explore that which is outside their disciplinary silo and see how their work can link in with that of researchers in other areas to address development challenges.

 How to Get Involved

-If you would like to attend this event, or know someone who would like to do so, please visit the How to Get Involved page to fill out an Expression of Interest or Nomination form as relevant.
+If you would like to express interest in attending this Frontiers of Development event (with the option of also attending the Innovation Unconference), or know someone who would like to do so, please visit the How to Get Involved page to fill out an Expression of Interest or Nomination form.

 To get a flavour of the event, take a look at our Past Symposia page or explore #FrontiersDev on Twitter.